Setting the record straight: Why the CTF protects the privacy of its donors

 Of course, all this innuendo about our funding would be put to rest if we simply published all of the private, personal information about our donors.
 However, we’re not going to do that.
 There are many reasons, but the two primary ones are retribution and privacy:

-Why on earth would we serve up a list of our donors on a platter so that government officials, petty politicians, agitated union activists and various other stalwarts of the entitlement state could target them?
+Why would we serve up a list of our donors so that government officials, petty politicians, agitated union activists and various other stalwarts of the entitlement state could target them?
 Not happening.

 We put plastic pigs on the front lawn of Parliament to mock the golden pension plans federal politicians receive, we created a giant inflatable character that some think looks like a disgraced senator, we’ve challenged unionized government employees on their pay and perks, exposed millionaire aboriginal leaders and we regularly call out politicians and bureaucrats for all kinds of boneheaded decisions.